 Domestic Equity—Growth | September 2013

 In a market environment characterized by low interest rates and economic uncertainty, many investors over the past two years turned to the perceived safety of income-producing investments with less regard for longer-term growth opportunities.
 As investor demand for yield increased, we believe that many investors paid a higher premium for stocks that offered relatively high dividend yields but provided low earnings growth potential.
-By contrast, we believe the valuations for faster-growing companies became quite compelling, particularly when compared with the valuations for higher-dividend-yielding equities.
-In recent months, investors have exhibited signs of refocusing on this upside potential of faster-growing companies.
+In contrast, we believe the valuations for faster-growing companies became quite compelling, particularly when compared with the valuations for higher-dividend-yielding equities.
+However, in recent months, investors have exhibited signs of refocusing on the upside potential of faster-growing companies.

 As illustrated in Chart 1, investor demand for stability and income led to strong performance in early 2013 from stocks with significant dividend yields.
 However, a notable increase in the 10-year U.S. Treasury yield, beginning in early May, appeared to reduce investor demand for income-generating equities.
 As a result, market leadership shifted substantially to companies with high growth prospects.

 Chart 2 illustrates the valuation relationship between higher-dividend-yielding stocks and high-growth stocks within the S&P 500 Index since 2003.
 Over the past few years, higher-dividend-yielding stocks have been trading at elevated levels relative to higher-growth stocks.
 We believe that relative valuations for faster-growing companies continue to look attractive despite the significant outperformance by these companies in recent months.